magnetikonline/github-utilities/README.md

 - `auth_token` - a valid GitHub token ID, generated via the [Personal access token](https://github.com/settings/tokens) page.
 Token requires full access to the `repo` scope and it's sub-scopes.
 For example:
 	![Personal access token permissions](http://i.imgur.com/m12VszH.png)
 - `dry_run` - boolean which determines if scripts should update/correct found issues where possible.
 If set `true` will only *report* issues without update or change.
+- `organization` - where required, specifies the organization to use for repository fetch.
-- `repository_type` - where a list of repositories is obtained, the association to to user.
-Valid values [are listed here](https://developer.github.com/v3/repos/#list-your-repositories) with the default of `owner` more than likely what you're after.
+- `repository_type` - where a list of repositories is fetched - defines the context/association to to user.
+Valid options [are listed here](https://developer.github.com/v3/repos/#list-your-repositories) with the default of `owner` more than likely what you're after.